 This is a conically scanning sensor, hence it is rotating around nadir and the combination of this rotation together with the sensor pointing nadir offset angle allows measurements over a large swath with a good resolution, as shown in Figure 12.

 The GPM/GMI sensor performs measurements only during a limited portion of its antenna rotation, either during the fore or aft part of the scan.
-This type of measurement acquisition has been modelled.
-It can perform measurements in the fore part or in the aft part.
+This type of measurement acquisition has been modelled. {US Question: How has it been modelled?
+What is active ratio that has been used in the modelling?}It can perform measurements in the fore part or in the aft part.
 The first example of simulation considers only fore-mode acquisitions, while in the second analysis the sensor antenna switches between the two orientations approximately half-way through the time frame under study.

 FIGURE 12